termux/termux-x11/README.md

 It's better to redirect the output of the command to a file right away.

 ### Notification
-In Android 13 post notifications was restricted so you should explicitly let Termux:X11 show you notifications.
+In Android 13, posting notifications was restricted so you should explicitly let Termux:X11 show you notifications.
 <details>
 <summary>Video</summary>